Prepare now for PCI 4.0 with help from AWA. Get Started

 social engineering vphishing

-Vishing – A vphishing attack is a type of phishing attack that uses voice calls instead of email or text messages to try to trick victims into giving up personal information.
+Vishing – A vphishing attack is a phishing attack that uses voice calls instead of email or text messages to trick victims into giving up personal information.
 The attackers will often pose as a legitimate organization or person and try to get the victim to give them sensitive information like credit card numbers, account passwords, or Social Security numbers.
 They may also try to get victims to install malware on their computers or devices.
 Vphishing attacks can be very difficult to spot, since the caller may sound legitimate and the caller ID may even be spoofed to look like a legitimate organization.
 If you receive a suspicious call, do not give out any personal information and hang up immediately.
 You can also report the call to the authorities.

 Smishing – Here, the attacker attempts to trick the victim into providing sensitive information or clicking on a malicious link by sending them a text message or SMS.
 Smishing attacks often use spoofed sender information to make the text message appear to come from a legitimate source, such as a bank, delivery company, or ecommerce merchant.
 If the victim responds to the smishing message, the attacker may then direct them to a malicious website that looks similar to the legitimate website of the organization that they claimed to be from.
 The victim may be asked to enter their login information or other sensitive information on this fake website, which the attacker can then use to gain access to their account.